Housing Enforcement Policy 2019

 Housing Adaptation and Repairs Policy 2019

 East Cambridgeshire District Council commissioned the Building Research Establishment (BRE) to undertake a series of modelling exercises on their housing stock.
-The detailed housing stock information provided in this report will facilitate the delivery of East Cambridgeshire's housing strategies and enable a targeted intervention approach to improve housing.
+The detailed housing stock information provided in these reports will facilitate the delivery of East Cambridgeshire's housing strategies and enable a targeted intervention approach to improve housing.

 - Appendix 1 - Summary of Key Findings and Recommendations - Housing Model 2015